Home Selling Guide

 • An explanation of how the buyers will pay, such as cash or a pre-approval for financing

-• The terms – such as a request for closing cost help or contingencies such as the sale of the buyers’ house, a final mortgage approval, a satisfactory home inspection and an appraisal
+• The terms – such as the sale of the buyers’ house, a final mortgage approval, a satisfactory home inspection and an appraisal

 • A time limit for the offer